Games & Quizzes

 /kənˈtrōl/

-Participant in experiment that is left untouched.
-To direct or influence the behavior of something.
+Participant in experiment that is left untouched. direct and supervise.

-likely or prone to be affected by. conditionally upon. person or thing that is being discussed, described, or dealt with.
+likely or prone to be affected by. conditionally upon.
+People who take part in experiments or tests.
 To cause to suffer or experience something.

 /plāɡ/

 contagious bacterial disease.
-(Deadly) diseases passing rapidly between people.
-To cause to have continual problems with something.
+(Deadly) diseases passing rapidly between people. cause continual trouble to.

 /ˌikˈspirēəns/